jones-michael-s/automaticanalysis.github.io/_pages/gettingstarted.md

 Here, most of the settings are imported from aap_parameters_defaults.xml and the site-specific settings are redefined in the <local/> section.

-It is also possible, of course, to generate a parameterset based on [aap_parameters_defaults_UoS.xml](https://github.com/automaticanalysis/automaticanalysis/blob/master/aa_parametersets/aap_parameters_defaults_UoS.xml) if you want to keep all site-specific customisations.
+It is also possible, of course, to generate a parameterset based on [aap_parameters_defaults_UoS.xml](https://github.com/automaticanalysis/automaticanalysis/blob/master/aa_parametersets/aap_parameters_defaults_UoS.xml) (or any other derived parameterset) if you want to keep customisations.
 For that, you only have to replace "aap_parameters_defaults.xml" with "aap_parameters_defaults_UoS.xml" in the `xi:include` tag.